cawka/cs118-spring2016/project-1.md

 2. (NOT finished yet...)

-# Submission
+## Submission

 To submit your project, you need to prepare:

-1. all your source code and Makefile (no binaries);
+1. All your source code and Makefile (no binaries) as `.tar.gz` archive.

-2. a PDF project report that describes
+2. A PDF project report that describes
-   * the high level design of your server and crawler;
+   * the high level design of your server and client;
    * the problems your ran into and how you solved the problems;
    * additional instructions to build your project (if your project uses some other libraries);
    * how you tested your code and why.